Brian Hurn: Sports career

 Hurn played first for the South Australian Colts side in the South Australian Grade Cricket League (the level below first-class cricket in South Australia) before switching to Kensington Cricket Club.
 He made his first-class cricket debut for South Australia on 1 November 1957, against Western Australia at the Adelaide Oval, scoring thirty and zero and taking three wickets for 67 runs (3/67) and 1/30.
 Hurn was still living in the Barossa at the time and was the last player living outside Adelaide to picked for the South Australian side until Rick Darling in 1975.

 Described as "a fast-medium bowler with a side-on action", Hurn's best moment came in December 1958 when he took 5/62 against the touring English side, including leading batsmen Ted Dexter, Colin Cowdrey and Tom Graveney.

 Hurn continued to play for South Australia intermittently over the next decade, playing his final first-class match on 13 January 1967, against Queensland at the Gabba, making an unbeaten 79 (his highest first-class score) and four and taking 0/11.
 Following the end of his first-class career, he continued to play for Kensington until his retirement in the 1977/78 season.
 In all Hurn scored 4358 runs in Grade cricket at 21.79 and took 615 wickets at 16.93.

 Hurn also played Australian rules football for the Angaston Football Club in the Barossa Light & Gawler Football Association, winning the Mail Medal for the competition's best player.

 Political career

 Hurn later served as Mayor of Barossa Council from 1996 to 2014.
 He was awarded a National Medal in 1994 "for diligent long service to the community in hazardous circumstances", a Medal of the Order of Australia (OAM) in 1999 "for service to local government through the Barossa Council, and to the community of Angaston", an Australian Sports Medal in 2000 "for service to Country and Metropolitan Football and SANFL Clubs" and a Centenary Medal in 2001 "for service to the community through local government at regional and state levels."

 Family

-Hurn's son William played 135 games for Central District Football Club in the South Australian National Football League (SANFL) and his grandson Shannon Hurn captained West Coast in the Australian Football League (AFL).
+Hurn's son William played 135 games over 1982-89 for Central District Football Club in the South Australian National Football League (SANFL) and his grandson Shannon Hurn captained West Coast in the Australian Football League (AFL).
 His granddaughter Ashton Hurn was elected to state parliament as the member for Schubert at the 2022 South Australian state election.